datacraft-dsc/DEPs/12/README.md

 - Derivation (wasDerivedBy):
   - The source Entities from which the new Entity was derived
 - Association (wasAssociatedWith)
-  - the agent(s) associated with the activity.
+  - The agent(s) associated with the activity.

 ## FAQ

 1. Which entity generates the provenance metadata?
- - When a operation generates an asset, the service must create valid provenance metadata.
+  - When a operation generates an asset, the service provider must create valid provenance metadata.
   - When a user creates a derived data asset (e.g by cleaning a raw data asset), it is recommended that they use Starfish utilities to add provenance metadata.

 ## License